google/zetasql/docs/resolved_ast.md

 // &lt;column_index_list&gt; will include only columns that were referenced
 // in the user query.
 (SELECT * counts as referencing all columns.)
 // This column_list can then be used for column-level ACL checking on tables.
+// Pruning has no effect on value tables (the value is never pruned).
 //
 // for_system_time_expr when non NULL resolves to TIMESTAMP used in
 // FOR SYSTEM_TIME AS OF clause.
 The expression is expected to be constant
 // and no columns are visible to it.
+//
+// &lt;column_index_list&gt; This list matches 1-1 with the &lt;column_list&gt;, and
+// identifies the ordinal of the corresponding column in the &lt;table&gt;&#39;s
+// column list.
 //
 // If provided, &lt;alias&gt; refers to an explicit alias which was used to
 // reference a Table in the user query.
 If the Table was given an implicitly